Listen to this article

 Unfortunately, you can’t just take BDNF like it’s a multivitamin.

 Instead, exercise is one of the key triggers for the brain to produce BDNF.
-Without exercise, BDNF to support neuroplasticity is limited and recovery after stroke can falter.
+Without exercise, BDNF to support neuroplasticity could be limited and recovery after stroke might falter.

 Stroke survivors know that recovery doesn’t end when the physical and occupational therapy sessions end.